ZaGrayWolf/Types_of_Convolutions/Depthwise_Separable_Convolutions/Readme.md

 ---

-Happy learning and exploring the efficiency of depthwise separable convolutions! 🚀
+Happy learning and exploring the efficiencies of depthwise separable convolutions! 🚀
 ```